 Episode 8: DaDa’s drunken love confession.
 You have to see it to understand why this scene is here.

-Episode 13: There are many lovely moments on this episode but that one smouldering hot kiss takes the cake. fans myself
+Episode 13: There are many lovely moments in this episode but that one smoldering hot kiss takes the cake. fans myself

 The show beam balance holds more of good weights, which are the main highlights of the drama.
 It may not be an ideal or hatke (unique) love story but I liked what I saw and enjoyed the drama so for me it is a perfect romance drama.